-Especially for younger children, I would expect a parent to set up the video call and stay within earshot in case of technical issues so they can step in if needed and help their child.
-I usually use Zoom and BitPaper which are pretty robust, and we have few technical issues, but it does still happen sometimes.
-More common are things like they have closed the window by mistake and don’t know how to get it back.
+Especially for younger children, we would expect a parent to set up the video call and stay within earshot in case of technical issues so they can step in if needed and help their child.

-For safeguarding reasons for children under 18 it is expected that an adult will remain in the house with them for the duration of their online lesson.
-They shouldn’t be left alone with me on the other end of the call.
+For safeguarding reasons for children under 18, it is expected that an adult will remain in the house with them for the duration of their online lesson.
+They shouldn’t be left alone in the house with the tutor on the other end of the call.
 Also, all pupils should be fully dressed when on a video call.

 Cancellation of lessons:

-By the Tutor: In exceptional circumstances, a lesson may have to be rescheduled, in which case the Tutor will give as much notice to the Student/Parent as is possible.
-Where a lesson was pre-paid, the Tutor shall reschedule the appointment at a time agreeable to both parties, failing which, the Student shall be refunded with such a missed lesson fee.
+In exceptional circumstances, a lesson may have to be rescheduled, in which case the Tutor will give as much notice to the Student/Parent as is possible.
+Where a lesson was pre-paid, the Tutor shall reschedule the appointment at a time agreeable to both parties, failing which, the Parent shall be refunded with such a missed lesson fee.